-- 5. The Department Chair, with assistance from the Departmental Review Committee, will add to the review dossier: - a) summaries of previously documented conversations with the faculty member about teaching and learning and research;

-- c) an assessment of the faculty member's teaching and learning, with supporting documents generated by the Department.
-With the Dean's approval, the Department Chair may use multiple means of assessment, such as a series of class visits by the Department Chair and/or an outside faculty member, or a review of the faculty member's responses to evaluation forms he or she has developed and used in courses; - c) an in-house review and evaluation of the candidate's research or creative work; and - d) a summary and evaluation of the candidate's contributions to the Department and the College - 6.
+- 5. The Department Chair, with assistance from the Departmental Review Committee, will add to the review dossier: - a. summaries of previously documented conversations with the faculty member about teaching and learning and research; - b. an assessment of the faculty member's teaching and learning, with supporting documents generated by the Department.
+With the Dean's approval, the Department Chair may use multiple means of assessment, such as a series of class visits by the Department Chair and/or other review committee members, or a review of the faculty member's responses to evaluation forms he or she has developed and used in courses; - c. an in-house review and evaluation of the candidate's research or creative work; and - d. a summary and evaluation of the candidate's contributions to the Department and the College. - 6.
 The Departmental Review Committee will be made up of at least three tenured members of the department.
 If there are fewer than three tenured members in the department, an outside faculty person will be added to the Departmental Review Committee in consultation with the candidate, the appropriate Division Chair, and the Dean of the College.
 All members of the Departmental Review Committee will read and discuss these materials, as well as those in the permanent review dossier.
 After these discussions, the Chair will send a written evaluation of strengths and weaknesses and recommendation to the Dean, with a copy to the appropriate Division Chair.
 The departmental letter to the Dean will be accompanied by all supporting materials (described in items 4 and 5).
 The letter should be signed by all members of the review committee and will be included in the review dossier.
 Minority opinion, dissents, or additional comments should be cited in this letter. - 7.
 The Dean of the College will invite the faculty member's colleagues in the Wabash community to write individual letters of comment.
 The Dean will also solicit comments from particular colleagues and students (e.g., chairs of all-college courses, chairs of committees, advisees, colleagues who have taught with the candidate and people involved in co-curricular activities of the candidate).
 If confidentiality is requested, a summary by the Dean of their substantive comments may be made a part of the review dossier.
 These materials will be available to the Departmental Review Committee. - 8.
 Before the Dean and Division Chairs begin their deliberations, the Dean will ask the faculty member to check the list of all the documents assembled for the review and to confirm that all steps in the process have been taken.
-If everything is not in order, the review is halted until missing materials have been included and the process is completed. - 9.
-Once the Tenure Committee begins deliberations, if the Dean determines that clarification or additional information is necessary, the Dean and the three Division Chairs will consult the Department Chair.
-A record of this consultation will be included in the review dossier. - 10.
-If either step 8 or 9 means a delay beyond the decision deadline, the Dean will notify all parties of a postponement. - 11.
-The Division Chairs and Dean make their recommendation to the President, who has access to all review materials.
+If everything is not in order, the review is halted until missing materials have been included and the process is completed.